Alexrlh2/hangman-solver/README.md

 # hangman-solver
-Attempts to solve hangman puzzles, minimising incorrect guesses
+Attempts to solve hangman puzzles, minimising incorrect guesses.

+REQUIRED CHANGES
+ - Allow guesser to use letter location information to better decide on an efficient guess
+ - If word not found, report issue but continue in random mode.
+Currently error is raised